Mi Tierra (song)

 "Mi Tierra" received the Lo Nuestro Award for Tropical Song of the Year in 1994, Tropical/Salsa Song of the Year at the 1994 Billboard Latin Music Awards, and was acknowledged as an award-winning song at the 1995 BMI Latin Awards.
 Commercially, the song topped the Billboard Hot Latin Songs chart in the United States and ranked on several European countries' listings.
 The accompanying music video was directed by Alberto Tolot and features Gloria Estefan performing the song along with several musicians in the background.
-The song has been covered live by Ednita Nazario and Víctor Manuelle, respectively.
+The song has been covered live by Ednita Nazario, Víctor Manuelle, and Emily Estefan, respectively.

 Background and composition

 In January 1993, Gloria Estefan announced that she was working on a Spanish-language album titled Mi Tierra.
 The artist had wanted to record a Spanish-language album reflecting her Cuban heritage since the beginning of her musical career.
 Before recording in English, Estefan and her band performed at Latin nightclubs;

 she also remembered her grandmother teaching her old Cuban songs.
 Music had an important role in Estefan's family; her paternal grandmother was a poet, and an uncle played the flute in a salsa band.
 The singer's desire to record an album in Spanish was also influenced by her son Nayib; she wanted him to recognize his Cuban heritage.

 Mi Tierra was produced by Gloria's husband, Emilio Estefan, and fellow Miami Sound Machine members Clay Ostwald and Jorge Casas.
 Recording took place at the Crescent Moon Studios in Miami, Florida.
 Colombian musician Estefano composed four of the album's songs, including the title track, which he co-wrote with Estefan.
 Musically, "Mi Tierra" is a "straightforward hard-montuno strut celebrating love and longing for the old country".
-Estefan noted that the song could apply to any immigrant, "the song wasn't just for a Cuban", citing Estefano's Colombian origin. "[S]o for for him it meant something else.
+Estefan noted that the song could apply to any immigrant, "the song wasn't just for a Cuban", citing Estefano's Colombian origin. "[S]o for him it meant something else.
 We wanted something that could catch the feeling of nostalgia felt by every Hispanic immigrant, no matter where he comes from", she added.